 Chronic kratom use can lead to more substantial side effects.
 They can include constipation and loss of appetite, leading to unintended weight loss, insomnia, hyperpigmentation of the cheeks, and itchiness.
 The long-term effects of using kratom haven’t been studied very well yet, so the prevalence and severity of these side effects are not very well understood.

-Start by taking no more than 2 to 3g of kratom.
 Every person’s tolerance to this popular substance will be different; therefore, don’t assume that you can take the same dose as your more experienced friend without producing harmful side effects.
 Instead, take things very slow and expect to develop a tolerance over time.

 Those who want to avoid the risk of both long-term side effects and developing a physical dependency on kratom should take only the lowest effective doses on an as-needed basis.
 You’ll have to tailor your dosing schedule to your own needs, including your personal preference when it comes to risk aversion.
 Most experienced consumers take kratom no more than once or twice per day.
 While the effects tend to wear off in seven to eight hours, leaving ample time between doses makes it less likely that you’ll develop a physical dependency or a high tolerance.
 It can also reduce the risk of adverse effects.